shargon/design-notes/NDX-DN01 - NEO Developer Experience.md

 identity and smart contracts as the critical platform pieces that the NEO platform provides to applications for the Smart Economy.

-### Decentralized Blockchain Application Architecture
+### Decentralized NEO Blockchain Application Architecture

-At it's core, a blockchain is an open, decentralized, cryptographically secure ledger of transactions.
+At it's core, the NEO blockchain is an open, decentralized, cryptographically secure ledger of transactions.
 The blockchain runs on a disparate set of nodes, generating ledger transactions that are grouped into "blocks".
 These transactions specify digital asset ownership, are open for all to inspect and are impossible to forge.
 Ledger transactions can be submitted from external sources or can be